Julia Dorny

 Julia Dorny (born 20 February 1990), is a German athlete, media scientist, journalist and television presenter who has won various World and European Championships in three martial arts disciplines.
 She is the only female athlete in the world who has won championships in judo, mixed martial arts and sumo wrestling.
 She was the first German woman to become MMA European Champion and MMA World Champion in featherweight within the IMMAF amateurs.
+In her professional career she was an undefeated fighter until her first loss in March 2022.
+She fought for the German Mixed Martial Arts Championship (GMC) and was under contract with PFL.
+In May 2023, she signed a multiple fight contract in the women's league Invicta FC.
+Julia Dorny holds a black belt (1st Dan) in three sports and a BJJ purple belt.

 Sports career (beginnings, judo and sumo career)

 At the age of 7 Dorny began to be enthusiastic about judo.
 Since the age of 14 she has been fighting in the German Judo League.
 At the age of 17 she fought for the first time in the inaugural Judo Bundesliga (PSV Rostock).
 At 18, she was awarded her black belt in judo.
 Dorny is a multiple-time Berlin judo champion.
 She was German vice-champion in the individual classification, several times winner of the national ranking tournament and has countless international successes to her credit.
 In 2005 she qualified for the European Judo Championship, but was unable to compete due to injury.
 Dorny was a cadre athlete at the Olympic Training Center Berlin as well as in the German Judo Federation (DJB).
 Dorny was a student at the Werner-Seelenbinder-Sportschule, today's Schul- und Leistungssportzentrum Berlin (SLZB).
 With her former first division club JC Wiesbaden, she won bronze at the team championships.
 She is currently under contract for first division club JC 71 Düsseldorf.